ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/unity-tracker/Unity-Tracker-Setup.md

 The Snowplow Unity Tracker has been built and tested using Unity5+ on Windows, Linux, OSX and iOS.

+It is not currently compatible with the WebPlayer as of yet.

 [Back to top](#top)

 <a name="dependencies" />